anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 As I said before, traditional investment is not a bad thing in itself.
 A bank can&#8217;t really do more than what we let them do.

-I know it might seem a bit provocative, but I think we have our share of responsibilities &#8230; One day I was discussing with a Buddhist teacher about a similar type of problem and he asked me &#8220;If you invite a thief in your house and something is stolen, whose fault is it ? &#8221;
+I know it might seem a bit provocative, but I think we have our share of responsibilities &#8230; One day I was discussing with a Buddhist teacher about a similar type of problem and he asked me "If you invite a thief in your house and something is stolen, whose fault is it ? "

 Anyway, here are: